 DELIVERY POINT(S): Outlet of Seller’s Durango Compressor Station into Williams Field Services Company gathering system in ________ County, Colorado.

-CONTRACT PRICE (per MMBtu): The Contract Price for all Package A Gas (hereafter defined) shall be the “Daily Midpoint” price set forth in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" under the listing applicable to “PG&E, large packages”, minus $0.05, minus the Transport Charges and the Gathering Charges for each Day during the Period of Delivery.
+CONTRACT PRICE (per MMBtu): The Contract Price for all Package A Gas (hereafter defined) and the DCQ after the Allocation Date shall be the “Daily Midpoint” price set forth in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" under the listing applicable to “PG&E, large packages”, minus $0.05, minus the Transport Charges and the Gathering Charges for each Day during the Period of Delivery.
 The Contract Price for all Package B Gas (hereafter defined) shall be the “Daily Midpoint” price set forth in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" under the listing applicable to Northwest Pipeline Wyoming Pool, minus $0.10, minus the Gathering Charges for each Day during the Period of Delivery.
 The Contract Price for the Package C Gas (hereafter defined), shall be the “Index Price“ published in Inside F.E.R.C.’s Gas Market Report, in the first issue of the delivery Month, for “El Paso-San Juan”, minus $0.10, minus the Gathering Charges for each Month during the Period of Delivery.

-DEFINITIONS: “Transport Charges” means the net sum of all transportation charges/credits, effective for the delivery month, paid by Buyer to El Paso Natural Gas Company (“El Paso”) for the total Transport Capacity, inclusive of all demand charges, commodity charges, and all other applicable charges invoiced by El Paso for the total Transport Capacity.
-During all periods of Force Majeure hereunder, Seller shall reimburse Buyer for the Transport Charges as invoiced by El Paso.
+DEFINITIONS: “Allocation Date” the 1st Day of the Month following the Month in which the El Paso receipt point allocation proceedings currently before the Federal Energy Regulatory Commission in Docket RP00-336-00 become effective (the “Allocation Date”).

 “Gathering Charges” means any and all costs and expenses of Buyer attributable to the compression, dehydration, gathering, fuel, transporting and other post production operations invoiced by Williams Field Services Company (“WFS”) under that certain Gas Gathering Agreement dated August 1, 1999 between Buyer (as partial assignee of Seller) and WFS, as agent for Williams Gas Processing Company (the “Gathering Agreement”) relative to the DCQ.
 During all periods of Force Majeure hereunder, Seller shall reimburse Buyer for the Gathering Charges as invoiced by WFS.

-PERIOD OF DELIVERY: For the Package A Gas, November 1, 2001 through May 31, 2006.
-For the Package B Gas and Package C Gas, November 1, 2001 through the 1st Day of the Month following the Month in which the El Paso receipt point allocation proceedings currently before the Federal Energy Regulatory Commission become final and effective (the “Allocation Date”).
+“Transport Charges” means the net sum of all transportation charges/credits, effective for the delivery month, paid by Buyer to El Paso Natural Gas Company (“El Paso”) for the total Transport Capacity, inclusive of all demand charges, commodity charges, and all other applicable charges invoiced by El Paso for the total Transport Capacity.
+During all periods of Force Majeure hereunder, Seller shall reimburse Buyer for the Transport Charges as invoiced by El Paso.

+PERIOD OF DELIVERY: November 1, 2001 through May 31, 2006

 SPOT PRICE LOCATION: N/A